rhysd/actionlint/CONTRIBUTING.md

   - `testdata/projects/` contains 'Project' tests.
 Each directories represent a single project (meaning a repository on GitHub).
     Corresponding `*.out` files are expected error messages.
 Empty `*.out` file means the test case should cause no errors.
     'Project' test is used for use cases where multiple files are related (reusable workflows, local actions, config files, ...).

+<a id="about-checks-doc"></a>
+## How to write checks document

+The ['Checks' document](./docs/checks.md) is a large document to explain all checks by actionlint.

+This document is maintained with [`update-checks-doc`](./scripts/update-checks-doc) script.
+This script automatically updates the code blocks after `Output:` and the `Playground` links.
+This script should be run after modifying the document.

+Please see [the readme of the script](./scripts/update-checks-doc/README.md) for the usage and knowing the details of the document format that this script assumes.